Forecasting the Future of Rice Fields in Vietnam’s Mekong Delta

 A variety of different land cover seen during the field work completed in summer of 2019.

-The results were striking.
-No matter which scenario played out — whether driven by stronger economic incentives, new policy shifts, or enduring cultural ties to rice — the models predicted that rice paddies in Dong Thap would likely decline somewhat over the coming years.
-More land could be converted to fruit orchards, vegetable farming, aquaculture, or urban development.
-Yet even with these changes, rice would continue to dominate the landscape, a testament to its deep roots in local life.
+The projections revealed consistent trends across scenarios, even amid uncertainty.
+In several modeled scenarios driven by stronger economic incentives, new policy shifts, or enduring cultural ties to rice, paddy area in Dong Thap was projected to decline modestly over the coming years.
+Depending on the pathway, more land could shift toward fruit orchards, vegetable farming, aquaculture, or urban development.
+Yet even with these changes, rice was expected to remain the most widespread crop, underscoring its long-standing importance to the region’s daily life and economy.

 “What really stood out was how resilient rice farming is in Dong Thap,” said Keelin Haynes.
 “Even under strong economic and policy shifts pushing farmers toward other crops or urban uses, rice is expected to remain a centerpiece of the province’s culture and economy.”